-A practical foreign exchange and currency guide on sending money and travel to Bolivia
+A practical foreign exchange and currency guide to Bolivia

 From the grand icebound peaks and bleak high-altitude deserts of the Andes to the stunning rainforests and seemingly endless savannahs of the Amazon basin, Bolivia contains an vast range of landscapes and climates.
 This magical terrain boasts scores of breathtaking attractions including stark otherworldly salt pans, ancient Inca trails and towering volcanic peaks.